Contact Lenses Provide Several Distinct Advantages over Glasses

 Still not convinced that contacts are right for you?

 With Proper Care, Contact Lenses Are Safe and Effective

 "Contact lenses prescribed by a licensed doctor of optometry are worn safely and comfortably by millions of people worldwide and have a long history of providing wearers with a safe and effective form of vision correction.
 While contact lenses provide many vision benefits, they are not risk-free.
 Your doctor of optometry can help you better understand how to get the full benefits of your contact lenses and reduce your chances of developing problems."

 What are the alternatives?

 Contacts Versus LASIK, PRK, and Glasses

-Glasses are the most accessible alternative to contacts, but they are constantly prone to slipping, fogging, becoming smudged, or breaking.
+Glasses are the most accessible alternative to contacts, but they are often prone to slipping, fogging, smudging, or breaking.
 Those who feel strongly about not having to wear glasses can also consider LASIK or PRK.
 However, it is important to remember that these procedures can carry a risk of over-correction or under-correction, dry eye syndrome, and the introduction of glare, halos, and compromised night vision.

 If glasses are making it difficult to enjoy the activities you love, making you feel self-conscious, or affecting your day-to-day life due to a lack of peripheral vision, speak with your doctor today about contacts.